 @output_data_1_name parameters in the call to the

 sp_execute_external_script system stored procedure.
-For more details on the design of this calling convention and some examples of its usage, sp_execute_external_script (Transact-SQL).
+For more details on the design of this calling convention and some examples of its usage, see sp_execute_external_script (Transact-SQL).

 StoredProcedure.Query.sql is where you write and test the SQL query that generates the data for

 InputDataSet.
-Because this is a
+With this

-StoredProcedure.R by simply dragging the
+StoredProcedure.R by dragging the

 .sql file onto the open editor for the